-Students should spend the large majority1 of their time on the major work of the grade (\blacksquare).
-Supporting work (\blacksquare) and, where appropriate, additional work (\bigcirc) can engage students in the major work of the grade.^{2, 3}
+Students should spend the large majority1 of their time on the major work of the grade ().
+Supporting work () and, where appropriate, additional work () can engage students in the major work of the grade.^{2, 3}

 MAJOR, SUPPORTING, AND ADDITIONAL CLUSTERS FOR GRADE 3 Emphases are given at the cluster level.
 Refer to the Common Core State Standards for Mathematics for the specific standards that fall within each cluster.
-HI Key: Major Clusters Supporting Clusters OAdditional Clusters К- 3.OA.A Represent and solve problems involving multiplication and division.
+HI IN Key: Major Clusters Supporting Clusters Odditional Clusters К- 3.OA.A Represent and solve problems involving multiplication and division.
 3.OA.B Understand properties of multiplication and the relationship between multiplication and division.
 3- 3.OA.C Multiply and divide within 100.
 6 3.OA.D Solve problems involving the four operations, and identify and explain patterns in arithmetic.
 3.NBT.A O Use place value understanding and properties of operations to perform multi-digit arithmetic.
 7 3.NF.A Develop understanding of fractions as numbers.
-8 3.MD.A and masses of objects.
+3.MD.A Solve problems involving measurement and estimation of intervals of time, liquid volumes, 8 and masses of objects.
 3.MD.B Represent and interpret data.
 3.MD.C Geometric measurement: understand concepts of area and relate area to multiplication and to addition.
 R 3.MD.D O Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
 3.0 3.G.A Reason with shapes and their attributes.
-3.
+3.1